fabio914/RealityMixer/README.md

 ## Requirements

  - Oculus Quest 1 or 2 with the [Oculus MRC Calibration app](https://www.oculus.com/experiences/quest/2532132800176262/) version 1.7 installed.
- - iPhone or iPad with an A12 chip or newer, running iOS 14.
+ - **Virtual Green Screen and Avatars**: iPhone or iPad with an A12 chip or newer, running iOS 14.
 The LiDAR sensor is optional but recommended for better results.
+ - **Green Screen and Spectator**: iPhone or iPad runnning iOS 14.
  - 5 Ghz WiFi network (802.11ac).
  - A [compatible Quest VR application/game](Compatibility.md).